EJI Opens New Legacy Museum in Montgomery

 EJI is committed to making its spaces fully accessible to everyone.
 After October 3, we are financing admission to both the National Memorial and the Legacy Museum by providing entrance with a single ticket costing just $5.

 "The new Legacy Museum opens at an exceptional moment for America," Ed Pilkington wrote for The Guardian.
-EJI Director Bryan Stevenson also discussed the new museum on MSNBC's The Sunday Show with Jonathan Capehart, NPR's All Things Considered, and the Vox Conversations podcast.
+EJI Director Bryan Stevenson also discussed the new museum on MSNBC's The Sunday Show with Jonathan Capehart, NPR's All Things Considered, the Vox Conversations podcast, and CBS Sunday Morning.

 "The brutal experience of Black enslavement, which for generations has been flattened or dismissed, is humanized over and over again," Jordyn Holman wrote for Bloomberg.
 "The journey doesn’t come without hope."